-Thus, this monetary transaction technology constraint, that is, the inability to increase the Coca-Cola price while the consumer is still using a single coin so that the consumer's "inconvenience costs" are minimized, helps explain, at least partially, the Coca-Cola price rigidity we have documented here, especially in the later periods during late 1940s and early 1950s.36 This source of price rigidity may have interacted with the previous nickel-only vending machine barrier to price adjustment.
-Two of the eight reasons listed above for objecting to penny-accepting vending machines, reasons (4) and (6), are directly related to single-coin consumer convenience.37 Thus, between the vending machine and monetary transaction technology constraints, abandonment of the nickel price during the rising inflation of the 1940s and 1950s may have been postponed significantly.
+Thus, this monetary transaction technology constraint, that is, the inability to increase the Coca-Cola price while the consumer is still using a single coin so that the consumer's "inconvenience costs" is minimized, helps explain, at least partially, the Coca-Cola price rigidity we have documented here, especially in the later periods, during late 1940s and early 1950s.

+This source of price rigidity may have interacted with the previous nickel-only vending machine barrier to price adjustment.
+The Company's "Single Coin Plan" listed eight important objections to vending machines accepting pennies.
+Of these eight, two are directly related to single-coin consumer convenience: (1) "They are a nuisance to the outlets and to our consumers as the necessary change is less frequently available in the pocket of the consumer"; and (2) "They create expense for all concerned in counting and handling such a large volume of pennies."
+Between the vending machine and monetary transaction technologies, abandonment of the nickel price during the rising inflation of the 1940s and 1950s may have been postponed significantly.